-• The U.S. Department of State (DOS) publishes a variety of reports.
+- U.S. Department of State (DOS) publishes a variety of reports.
 Though mostly known for its annual Human Rights Reports, the DOS also releases annual reports on religious freedom, general country background information, fact sheets, visa reciprocity, and document availability.
 The DOS releases periodic topical reports and oversees the Humanitarian Information Unit (HIU) that drafts reports, maps, and statistics about humanitarian crises all over the world.
-[IO Supplement - Reputable Sources for Internet Research]
+[IO Supplement Reputable Sources for Internet Research] - Human Rights Watch (HRW) is a leading human rights organization with representatives worldwide.
+It regularly publishes reports on violations of international human rights.

-- Human Rights Watch (HRW) is a leading human rights organization with representatives worldwide.
-It regularly publishes reports on violations of international human rights. - Amnesty International (AI) is another prominent human rights organization that releases annual and periodic reports with reliable COI. - International Crisis Group (ICG) is a non-governmental organization (NGO) that reports on conflicts and country of origin information around the world. - IHS Jane's is a subscriber-based intelligence service that produces original reports on foreign governments and NGOs.
+- Amnesty International (AI) is another prominent human rights organization that releases annual and periodic reports with reliable COI. - International Crisis Group (ICG) is a non-governmental organization (NGO) that reports on conflicts and country of origin information around the world. - IHS Jane's is a subscriber-based intelligence service that produces original reports on foreign governments and NGOs.
 It is accessible through computers on the DHS network.

 There are many other organizations that publish reports detailing conditions in foreign countries, or on specific regions or topics.
 Some have established international reputations for providing reliable information.
 All organizations and reports should be evaluated independently for reliability.
-Links to reliable foreign government Internet sources, such as the Danish Immigration Service and the UK Border Agency, can be found in the RAIO Research Unit's Encyclopedia of Internet Resources on the ECN.
+Links to reliable foreign government Internet sources, such as the Danish Immigration Service and the UK Border Agency, can be found in the Internet Sources folder of the Research Unit section on the RAIO VL.